openpaul/europepmc/README.md

 ![An example graph showing a result produced by using this scripts output in gephi](examples/example.png?raw=true)

+In red are papers that were published citing the POI (white) and in blue are papers cited by this paper.
+Using gephi one can now explore the papers and find papers belonging to certain hubs or subnetworks.

+Creating graphs using several papers of a field might help find papers that one might have overlooked otherwise.

 ### Options explained
 Most options are self explanatory but some options are woth explaining: